Tuesday, December 01, 2009

 What's a Winter/Christmas beer?

-In reading through the consumer reviews of winter beers (or Christmas beers or 'holiday' beers) on sites such as Beer Advocate, one can find comments such as this one:
+In reading through the consumer reviews of winter beers (or Christmas beers, or 'holiday' beers) on sites such as Beer Advocate, one can find many comments such as this one:

 Winter beers are celebrations of the season.
-They can be big, they can be malty, or they can be hoppy, or they can be spiced.
-Or maybe not.
-They are not an ordained style.
+They can be big, they can be malty, they can be hoppy, or, yes, they can be spiced.
+What they do not have to be is a pre-ordained style.

 A holiday beer doesn't have to be a spiced beer, or a malt-bomb winter warmer.
 It can be just a special beer.